Study Abroad Costs

 Program Costs

-The “real cost” of study abroad is the total cost to study abroad from the program budget minus the KU cost of attendance-what it costs to study at KU for a semester or summer.
-You can read more about cost of attendance and determine your annual KU cost of attendance by viewing the estimated annual cost.
-Please note that some items such as housing are ranges, so be sure to use your actual costs.
+The “real cost” of study abroad is the total cost from the study abroad program budget minus the KU cost of attendance for the same term.
+(You can read more about cost of attendance and determine your annual KU cost of attendance by viewing estimates from Financial Aid and Scholarships.
+Please note that these are calculated with estimated expenses, so be sure to use your actual costs to determine your KU cost of attendance.)
+When considering this “real cost,” many students find that the cost of studying abroad is comparable to, and sometimes more affordable than, attending classes on the Lawrence campus for the same term.

-Some students might see their financial aid awards adjusted during the term that they are abroad because the program budget becomes the cost of attendance for the term abroad and financial aid will be awarded based on that amount, not the KU cost of attendance.
+Some students might see their financial aid awards adjusted during the term that they are abroad.
+This is because the study abroad program budget is sent to Financial Aid & Scholarships and becomes the cost of attendance for the term abroad.
+Financial aid is then awarded based on that amount, not the KU cost of attendance.
+In general, students cannot receive more in financial aid than the cost of attendance for a term.

 Summer Program Cost for Language, Literature, and Culture in Barcelona, Spain